jmooring/hugo-docs/content/en/templates/lookup-order.md

 ---
 title: Template lookup order
 linkTitle: Lookup order
-description: Hugo uses the rules below to select a template for a given page, starting from the most specific.
+description: Hugo selects templates by prioritizing the most specific match for each page, considering various factors to make that choice.
 categories: []
 keywords: []
 weight: 20